theseatoad/theseatoad.github.io/content/post/RustForGameDevelopment1.md

 };
 ```

 Pattern matching is a powerful feature of rust as it enforces all code paths to be handled.
-Sometimes it may feel robust, but a successful compile becomes more powerful knowing all code paths are being explicitly handled.
+Sometimes it may feel tedious, but a successful compile becomes more powerful knowing all code paths are being explicitly handled.

 We have now read input from the user!